 Hello!
 My name is Jenna Samosky.
-I was born and raised in Springfield, Ohio and am currently a sophomore at OSU.
+I was born and raised in Springfield, Ohio and just finished my sophomore year at OSU.
 I am pursuing a double major in Biology and Neuroscience with a minor in Human Development and Family Science.
 I plan to go to graduate school to receive a doctorate in neuropsychology and hope to study how trauma affects the brain.
 I am a Biological Sciences Scholar as well as a Choose Ohio First Scholar and am a part of the student organization Buckeyes for WHEP.
 I also hope to be involved in some type of medical research in my time as an undergraduate student.

 Throughout the last three summers, I worked as an apprentice at Wright Patterson Air Force Base through the LEGACY program.
 I worked in the 711 Human Performance Wing in two different research labs.
 The first lab that I worked in studies how new technologies affect airmen and works to figure out the best way to incorporate these new technologies into the daily operations of the air force.
 The second lab I worked in was the STRONG lab.
 This lab works to optimize the training and nutrition of airmen by performing and analyzing experiments where the participants health, vitals, and workouts are tracked.
 The third summer I was there I was able to shadow in several different departments in the hospital.
 This helped me to see how all the different departments of a hospital work together to treat a patient.
 It also helped me to decide that I would like to pursue research instead of medical school as I am more interested in this aspect of the medical field.